john-lazarus/HomeAssistant-SolisCloudMonitoring/README.md

 - Validated against S6-GR1P5K-S hardware; open an issue with an API data dump if you need support for additional models.

 ## Requirements
-- Home Assistant 2024.8 or newer
+- Please make sure you run Home Assistant 2024.8 or newer.
-- Solis Cloud API key and secret with access to the target station (see API access prerequisites below)
+- Solis Cloud API key and secret with access to the target station (see API access prerequisites below).
-- Reliable internet access from the Home Assistant host
+- Reliable internet access from the Home Assistant host.

 ## Installation